 Maryann P. Feldman is the Heninger Distinguished Professor in the Department of Public Policy at the University of North Carolina.
 Her research and teaching interests focus on the areas of innovation, the commercialization of academic research and the factors that promote technological change and economic growth.
-A large part of Dr. Feldman’s work concerns the geography of innovation – investigating the reasons why innovation clusters spatially and the mechanisms that support and sustain industrial clusters.
+Dr. Feldman was the winner of the 2013 Global Award for Entrepreneurship Research, awarded by the Swedish Entrepreneurship Forum and the Research Institute of Industrial Economics, for her contributions to the study of the geography of innovation and the role of entrepreneurial activity in the formation of regional industry clusters.
 Her dissertation, which was subsequently published as a book, was entitled the Geography of Innovation.
 The work examined the spatial distribution of industrial innovation and provided an empirical model of the factors and resources that affected the production of new product innovation and was published in the American Economic Review, the Review of Economics and Statistics and the Annuals of the Association of American Geographers.
 This work is noted to be the first time that the term geography was used to describe spatial phenomenon and is now an accepted lexicon.
 Currently, the geography of innovation is a subject area under the strategy division of the academy of management.

 Feldman’s early work revealed that universities were necessary but not sufficient for technology-based economic development, which launched a new area of investigation into university technology transfer.
 She has written extensively on the process and mechanics of the commercialization of academic research, publishing in Management Science, Organization Science, Research Policy, and The Journal of Technology Transfer.